uptownkat/Maggie-Portfolio/QuickSight/Projects/lego.md

  ![Screenshot 2025-01-31 at 5 25 18 PM](https://github.com/user-attachments/assets/96d75472-01ec-410b-a65e-2d94890d112d)

-## Lego Sets Dashboard (Amazon QuickSight)
+## Lego Sets Dashboard (Python)
 Overview
-Using Amazon Quicksight, I create a LEGO interactive dashboard that explore thousands of sets released by the company from 1970 to 2022.
-I started with cleaning and preparing the data
-using Python (pandas).
-This project is an example of descriptive analysis using these tools.
+Using Python I extract insights into Lego that explore thousands of sets released by the company from 1970 to 2022.
+I started with cleaning and preparing the datausing pandas.
+THen creating visuals matplot.
+This project is an example of descriptive analysis.

 ### Datasets
 - **Lego-dataset** 11 columns, 18,457 rows